subhash-ranjan/subhash-ranjan/README.md

 ##### I am a Full Stack Developer and currently a full time freelancer with an overall 11 years of experience including 7 years of industry experience in managing, designing, and developing applications.

-If you have any of the following or any other works, I will be doing for peanuts. ;)
-1. Html update
-2. CSS changes
-3. React | Next | Node site works
-4. CI/CD implementaion
-5. Cloud deployments

 ##### NOW

 - Building up expertise on AI/ML, Data science (Python)